What are flange connections?

-Our company has trained hundreds of professionals for many years, who joined the ranks of large, international companies or founded their own business and today enjoy high earnings!
-We have been providing comprehensive training services for various professional groups for over 20 years.
-Everyone will find something for himself!
-Our offer includes, among others, training UDT, G1 energy training, G2 heat training, G3 gas training, HDS training, also health and safety training, fire protection and first aid training.
+For many years, our company has trained hundreds of professionals who have gone on to join the ranks of large, international companies or set up their own businesses and today enjoy high salaries!
+For more than 20 years, we have been providing comprehensive training services for various professional groups.
+There is something for everyone!
+Our offer includes, among others, UDT training, G1 energy training, G2 thermal training, G3 gas training, HDS training, as well as occupational health and safety training, fire safety training and first aid training.

 Frequently Asked Questions:

 - How long is the certificate issued after the end of the course?